 The piping material classes in these standards show the actual selections for piping, as well as all piping materials, by example.
 The classes show pipe and all of the associated materials for each service.
 These classes are to be used as a basis for new services.

-- Low Strength: Low strength steels are generally only used for open piping, such as gravity sewers.
+- Low-Strength Steel: Low-strength steels are generally only used for open piping, such as gravity sewers.

-- Regular: Regular steels are used for general service, including water, and hydrocarbons.
+- Regular Steel: Regular steels are used for general service, including water, and hydrocarbons.
 These are services with no special requirements.

-- Killed Steel: Killed steel has the same improved microstructure as low temperature carbon steel, but the improved microstructure reduces susceptibility to sulphide cracking, as well as other related cracking.
+- Killed Steel: Killed steel has the same improved microstructure as low-temperature carbon steel, but the improved microstructure reduces susceptibility to sulfide cracking, as well as other related cracking.
 The fine grain structure and quality of structure also provide resistance to hydrogen attack.

-- NACE: When pipe is to be used in wet H2S, NACE MR0175 is invoked to assure resistance to sulphide cracking, including the use of killed steel.
+- NACE: When a pipe is to be used in wet H2S, NACE MR0175 is invoked to assure resistance to sulfide cracking, including the use of killed steel.

-- High Strength: High strength steels are generally not approved for use under ASME B31.1 and B31.3. only the lowest of the grades are listed.
-High strength steels are used in pipeline service to reduce the pipe wall.
+- High-Strength Steel: High-strength steels are generally not approved for use under ASME B31.1 and B31.3. only the lowest grades are listed.
+High-strength steels are used in pipeline service to reduce the pipe wall.

-- Corrosion Resistance: Chromium alloy steel also use molybdenum to control the microstructure.
+- Corrosion Resistance: Chromium alloy steel also uses molybdenum to control the microstructure.
 Corrosion resistance is improved.

 - Hydrogen Resistance: Generally, chrome and Molybdenum are added for hydrogen resistance.
 The Nelson Curves show the relationship between the partial pressure of hydrogen, temperature, and chrome content.
 The curves are found in API 941.

-- 400 Series: The 400 series steels are less available, and are more difficult to work with.
+- 400 Series Steels: The 400 series steels are less available, and are more difficult to work with.
 These steels are generally only specified for specific fluid conditions.
 400 series steels offer less corrosion resistance than 300 series.
-Ferritic stainless steel offers better abrasion resistance than do the 300 series.
+Ferritic stainless steel offers better abrasion resistance than the 300 series.

-- Duplex Steels: Duplex steels have the corrosion resistance of 300 series, the abrasion resistance of 400 series, and are not subject to chloride cracking.
+- Duplex Steels: Duplex stainless steels have the corrosion resistance of the 300 series, and the abrasion resistance of the 400 series, and are not subject to chloride cracking.

 Some of the materials below are represented by the proprietary name for clarity.

-- Monel: Monel is a copper nicklel alloy that is usually used around caustic, at higher temperatures.
+- Monel: Monel is a copper-nickel alloy that is usually used around caustic, at higher temperatures.
 Monel is not readily available, particularly valves.

 - Alloy 20: Alloy 20 is a proprietary name, but most alloys have similar names.
 Alloy 20 is most used in acid services.

-Pipe for Pipelines: With the pipeline approach, the material is usually high strength.
+With the pipeline approach, the material is usually high strength.
 The specific composition of the metal depends on the makeup of the fluid carried.
 The limitations on composition vary, so there is a separate specification specifically for line pipe.
 Schedule 40 is usually considered the minimum pipe wall, for mechanical strength, in small sizes, NPS 10 and smaller.
-When the pipe wall calculates at or below sch 40, regular strength material is a considerable cost savings.
+When the pipe wall calculates at or below Sch 40, regular strength material is a considerable cost saving.